Parable of the Renegades

-Mr. Faust adjusted his glasses by raising them up with two fingers.
+Mr. Faust raised two fingers up to the bridge of his glasses, adjusting it.
 "He's only asking you for a simple request, and my curiosity had been piqued for a while ever since you became one of my students last year."
-He crossed his arms and turned patient, awaiting Lucas' next move.
+He crossed his arms, awaiting Lucas' next move.

 "This... shouldn't be happening..."
 Lucas also crossed his arms, but unlike Mr. Faust's, his looked more nervous like he was desperately trying to form a barrier around himself.

 "Why do you hesitate, Lucas?"
 Mr. Faust questioned him.
 "Are you implying that this young man's suspicions are on point, whatever they may be?"

 "Then open your eyes."

 Mr. Faust always spoke in a deep, posh and smooth accent.
 Apparently, he was from another nation.
 Students and school staff alike, whether they were male or female, found his voice to be seductive like it was audible chocolate or butter to their ears.
 His terrifying demeanor and other similar factors were major turn-offs, however.